QUESTION-SETTING GUIDELINES

 • An ‘extra time’ written round and nearest-the-bull tie-breaker (knockout games only)

 Ensure the question numbering and pairing (when required) are correct.
-For ‘normal’ league games each
+For ‘normal’ league games each question in

-question in rounds 1 and 3 should have a corresponding, equally-difficult ‘pair’ on the same subject (one
+rounds 1 and 3 should have a corresponding, equally-difficult ‘pair’ on the same subject (one question should have an

-question should have an odd number, the other an even number).
-For inter-divisional games, questions in
+odd number, the other an even number).
+For inter-divisional games, questions in rounds 1 and 3 should not be paired,

-rounds 1 and 3 should not be paired, but should be carefully distributed to ensure a fair spread of question
+but should be carefully distributed to ensure a fair spread of question subjects and difficulty.
+Question papers should

-Question papers should be checked for errors by a third party.
-Be absolutely certain that every answer is
+be checked for errors by a third party.
+Be absolutely certain that every answer is correct and is the only acceptable

-correct and is the only acceptable answer.
-Questions should cover a wide range of subjects to suit players of
+answer.
+Questions should cover a wide range of subjects to suit players of all ages, genders, interests and abilities.

 Asking questions

 The home team must provide someone to read out the questions.
-If the home team has six or fewer
+If the home team has six or fewer players (including

-players (including the question reader) and the away team has seven or more, it’s the ‘done thing’ for the
+the QM) and the away team has seven or more, it’s the ‘done thing’ for the away team to offer to provide a QM,

 Answers to questions